THE ECONOMY OF ENERGY EFFECIENT BUILDINGS; AN INDIAN PERSPECTIVE

 A booming Indian economy and consumerism has lead to exponentially rising energy consumption in Urban Indian residential and commercial structures.
 The per capita energy consumption levels are now inching closer to the western levels, requiring a more focused action on energy efficiency.
 This paper attempts to analyze the economic viability of energy efficient buildings with a life cycle costing approach.
 Further, an attempt has been made to enumerate the CDM benefits which can be availed of by bundling together energy efficiency improvements.
 The study reveals the various energy trends of building use in India, methods of incorporating energy efficiency measures into existing buildings and their financial implications.
 This study is expected to be useful to the designers, project stakeholders, decision makers and the academic communities.

-Key words: Energy Efficient buildings, Urban Indian buildings, CDM.
+Key words: Energy Efficient buildings, Urban Indian buildings, CDM. - INTRODUCTION

 Energy efficiency is a very powerful and cost-effective parameter for achieving a sustainable future.
 The need for investment in energy infrastructure is greatly reduced if improvements in energy efficiency are made.
 Energy efficiency also helps in cutting fuel costs, increasing competitiveness and enhancing consumer welfare.
 A stringent path on energy efficiency also leads to environmental benefits by the reduction of greenhouse gases emissions and local air pollution.
 Improved energy efficiency helps in securing energy by decreasing the reliance on imported fossil fuels.